TM312/mllrs.io/content/articles/aws-transcribe-lambda.md

 ---

 ## Introduction
-This is part 1 of 3 in a series on AWS, lambda, and resource management.
-In this article we have a look at the AWS service suite and how interact with it through the console UI.
-Our practical goal is to use AWS speech-to-text service <a href='https://aws.amazon.com/transcribe/'>AWS Transcribe</a> to create transcriptions of video data that has been uploaded to an S3 bucket, AWS web-accessible file storage service.
-To achieve this, we first use the AWS Management Console, before interacting with the service suite programmatically using the AWS SDK, <code>boto3</code>.

-In pursuing our goal we aim to **i) create an S3 bucket**, **ii) upload a video file to the bucket**, **iii) create a transcription job**, and finally **iv) checkout the transcript**.
-Let's get started.
+This is part 2 of 3 in our series on AWS, lambda, and resource management.
+Previously, we learned how to use AWS Transcribe for speech-to-text conversion of videos we upload to a S3 bucket.
+In this part, we are going to automate this conversion step by using AWS Lambda.
+[Lambda](https://aws.amazon.com/lambda/) is an AWS service that allows to run code in response to event triggers without the need to manage the underlying compute infrastructure.
+This can be useful for various contexts.
+For instance, so far we manually executed a handler function to transcribe video files in an S3 bucket.
+Lambda now allows us to call this function based on any event we can communicate to the function, such as whenever a video file is being uploaded to the bucket.

+In order to achieve this, we will **i) provide a role for the lambda function that allows it to interact with S3 and AWS Transcribe**, **ii) create the function and attach the role**, **iii) Define the event trigger**, and finally **iv) upload a video to our S3 bucket and check for a transcript**.

 ## Prerequisites

 In order to use its services, we need to have an [AWS account](https://aws.amazon.com).
 Every account comes with a free tier that covers the use of all resources we need to reach our goal.

-On top of that access to either [Jupyter Notebook](https://jupyter.org/) or access to [Google colab](https://colab.research.google.com) makes it easier to follow along.

 ## Manual transcription